KiwiB/achaea/README.md

 ###API
 ```
+golden_touch.check_tracked_gold()
+    Displays the current amount of tracked gold.
 golden_touch.get_gold()
+    Picks up gold off the ground (and automatically puts it in your pack).
 golden_touch.shop_for(ITEMS)
+    Automatically checks wares for ITEM1, ITEM2, etc. when you enter a shop.
     NOTE: ITEMS is a string of items separated by spaces
+    Example of shopping for a vial and a pipe:
+        golden_touch.shop_for("vial pipe);
 golden_touch.spend_gold(AMOUNT, ACTION)
+    Gets AMOUNT gold from your pack and does ACTION (then automatically puts remaining gold in your pack).
+    NOTE: If you're too lazy to look at the exact price, just make sure AMOUNT is larger than what what is needed for ACTION.
+Any unspent gold will automatically be put back in your pack.
+    Example of getting 200 gold and requesting a letter:
+        golden_touch.spend_gold(200, "request letter");
 golden_touch.toggle_shopping()
+    Toggles shopping on and off.
 golden_touch.track_gold()
+    Toggles keeping a running total of gold picked up off the ground.
+    NOTE: Toggling resets the total.
 ```

 <a name="numpadmovement"></a>